What is a Bar Chart Used For?

 Comparing Categories

 One of the most common uses of bar charts is to compare different categories of data.
 Whether you’re analyzing sales performance across product lines or understanding website traffic sources, bar charts provide a clear view of how each category stacks up against the others.
+This is an effective example of bar chart data visualization, allowing users to quickly interpret the data in a visual format.

 Example Use Cases: